 General information about strength training

 Strength training usually consists of several exercises that are completed in the form of sets.
 Depending on the weight selected, series of 1 to more than 100 repetitions are conceivable.
-If the number of repetitions is low and the weights are correspondingly heavy, this is maximum strength training (intramuscular coordination training). when you do 8 to 15 repetitions are, this is know as hypertrophy training.
+If the number of repetitions is low and the weights are correspondingly heavy, this is maximum strength training (intramuscular coordination training).
+When you do 8 to 15 repetitions, this is known as hypertrophy training.
 The increase in muscle volume is highest in this intensity range.
 The so-called strength endurance training takes place at repetition numbers of around 20 to 40.
 Here, in addition to the actual strength, the ability to use this strength over a longer period of time is also trained.
 Even lower weights allow repetitions of 50 or more.
 In this case, it is less strength training and more intermuscular coordination training.

 Strength training is progressive from the light to the heavy.
-Introduce a new exercise via intermuscular coordination training. lift a low weight in the strength endurance range before you work up to the hypertrophy range.
+Introduce a new exercise via intermuscular coordination training.
+Lift a low weight in the strength endurance range before you work up to the hypertrophy range.
 The actual maximal strength range is usually not required for recreational endurance athletes.